-As part of our detailed series on each of the assets in the Stockspot portfolios, we’ve already taken a look at two of our portfolio investments – Australian shares and gold.
-Now we looked at why fixed interest, also known as bonds, forms an integral part of our portfolios.
+As part of our investment focus on each of the assets in the Stockspot portfolios, we look at why fixed interest, also known as bonds, forms an integral part of our portfolios.

 What are bonds?